gilgardosh/conference-slack-form/prompt_plan.md

 Deliverables (files + brief run instructions) and acceptance test:
 - Files created: root package.json, tsconfig.json, eslint, prettier, vitest config, /client and /worker skeletons.
-- Acceptance: `npm install` then `npm run test` should run vitest (even if only placeholder test), and `npm run dev` prints the two dev commands; explain how to start each service.
+- Acceptance: `yarn install` then `yarn run test` should run vitest (even if only placeholder test), and `yarn run dev` prints the two dev commands; explain how to start each service.
 ```

 ---